Nurse Anesthetists on the Road - How Much Does a Travel CRNA Make? 987839088534212 [9:30 AM] Katie Iglewski

 Generally, CRNAs who choose a shift that may be considered inconvenient may see higher salariesthese inconvenient shifts usually involve nights, weekends, or holidays.

-Nurses who are willing to work overtime, holidays, or when a facility is short-staffed may even receive incentive pay from their employer on top of overtime and their hourly rate.
+Nurses who are willing to work overtime, on holidays, or when a facility is short-staffed may even receive incentive pay in addition to overtime and their hourly rate from their employer.

 #3: Crisis Assignments